NYU-frontend/mean-session6/README.md

 ##Assignment

-* add validation to the Pirate Portfolio's add portfolio form which you created in the previous class
+* Add validation to the Pirate Portfolio's add portfolio form using the techniques outlined in chapter 4 from the text.
+* Be sure to add styling to indicate valid vs invalid entries (ref.
+7-form-styling.html in the folder "2 chapter 4" in this repository)
+* Implement ng-disabled on the form submission button

 ##Angular JS